How to add extra information with a Confluence pop-up dialog

 In this box, add what you'd like users to see in the pop-up.
 This isn’t limited to text - you can include some macros (such as Confluence buttons) too.

-10. Once you’re happy with your pop-up dialog, click ‘Publish’ or ‘Update’ in the upper right of the page to publish your pop-up.
+10. Once you’re happy with your pop-up dialog, click 'Publish' or 'Update' in the top-right of the page.

 Present information the smart way

-Mosaic gives you innovative ways to present information - for your team, and for your users.
+Mosaic gives you innovative ways to present information for your team, and for your users.
+Discover the macro toolkit today.

 Written by